 What Is Rubber Flooring?

 Rubber flooring is, of course, flooring that is made from rubber.
-Natural rubber is made from the sap of rubber trees, which are found primarily in Asia.
+Natural rubber is made from the sap of rubber trees, which are found primarily in Asia and South America.
 Synthetic rubber is a man-made polymer that resembles natural rubber but generally lasts longer.
 Many synthetic rubber floors utilize recycled rubber such as that from used tires.
 These recycled-rubber floors are often more durable and less expensive than those made from natural rubber.

 Rubber floor manufacturers make rubber flooring in large, rolled sheets or in tiles.
 Most homeowners prefer to use rubber tiles because large rolls of rubber are very heavy and hard with which to work.
 Tiles also prove advantageous because they make it possible to replace damaged or stained sections of the floor without redoing the entire surface.
 Because rubber is a naturally grippy, slip-resistant material, tiles aren't glued in place but instead interlock with each other and grip the subfloor beneath them.